pranishnepal/CPU-Scheduling-Algorithms-Visualizer/README.md

-Output for the input above.
+Output for the input above:

     Running task = [P1] [10] [25] for 25 units
     Running task = [P4] [10] [40] for 40 units